Richino/social_app/README.md

 - **Posts:** Users can create, edit, and delete posts.
 - **Comments:** Users can comment on posts.
 - **Image Upload:** Upload and store images using Firebase Storage.
-- **Real-Time Updates:** Real-time updates using WebSocket for likes, comments, and posts.
+- **Real-Time Messages:** Real-time updates when you message a user.
 - **Follow System:** Users can follow and be followed by other users.
-- **Notifications:** Get notifications for new followers and likes.
 - **Search:** Search for users and posts.
 - **Responsive Design:** A mobile-friendly and responsive user interface.